Tori-Greg/Danny-Ma-SQL-Challenge-Dannys-Diner/Business Case Solutions.md

 #### Steps:

-In summary, the query combines data from the Sales and Menu tables.
+The query combines data from the Sales and Menu tables.
 It calculates the total amount spent and the total number of items purchased for each customer and product combination.
 Additionally, it calculates the points for each combination based on a conditional statement.
 The outer query then groups the result set by customer ID and calculates the sum of points for each customer.
 The result set includes the customer ID and the total sum of points for each customer.

 - The outer query starts with "SELECT Customer_id, SUM(Points) Points from (", indicating that a subquery is being used as the source of the data for the outer query.
 The columns selected in the outer query include Customer_id and the sum of Points.